ItsMeJosue0021/bplmm/README.md

 ```

 Create a superuser to access the Django admin interface.
 ```cmd
 python manage.py createsuperuser
 ```

-Once the superuser has been created, I normally add two user groups in the    Groups table namely 'Encoder' and 'Approver' and set their permisions respectively.
+Once the superuser has been created, it is advisable to add two user groups in the **Groups** table namely **'Encoder'** and **'Approver'** and set their permisions respectively.

 ## Add Initial Users
 Since the authentication of the application has ben set up, pages are only available to authenticated users.
 Using the access of the superuser you created, access the admin panel and create 2 users.
-One user as an Approver and another as an Encoder.
+One user as an **Approver** and another as an **Encoder**.

 ## Running the Application

 To run the application, open a Command Prompt in VS Code
 Navigate to the directory where your virtual environment is located and have it activated
-Navigate back to you project's directory and run the following command
+Navigate back to your project's directory and run the following command

 ```cmd
 py manage.py runserver
 ```

-Open another Commant Prompt in VS Code terminal
+Open another Command Prompt in VS Code terminal
 Navigate to the directory where your virtual environment is located and have it activated
 Navigate back to you project's directory and run the following command